 Billy Graham biography

-Billy Graham was born on November 7, 1918 in Charlotte, NC.
-In 1949, he was preaching at an L.A. revival and was a guest on Stuart Hamblen's radio show.
+Born on November 7, 1918, in Charlotte, North Carolina, Billy Graham was preaching at an L.A. revival and was a guest on Stuart Hamblen's radio show in 1949.
 The publicity made Graham a superstar and he began broadcasting his sermons globally.
 Though detractors have criticized Graham for being too liberal, one Time reporter dubbed him "the Pope of Protestant America."
 Billy Graham retired in 2005.

-Religious figure.
-Christian evangelist.
-Born William Franklin Graham Jr. on November 7, 1918 in Charlotte, North Carolina, to parents William and Morrow Graham.
-Billy Graham was the first of four children raised on the family's dairy farm in Charlotte, North Carolina.
+Religious figure and Christian evangelist William Franklin Graham, Jr. was born on November 7, 1918, in Charlotte, North Carolina, to parents William and Morrow Graham.
+Billy Graham was the first of four children raised on the family's dairy farm in Charlotte.
 In hindsight there was little indication that Graham would one day preach the Christian gospel to as many as 215 million people in live audiences over 185 countries.
-Graham has been credited with preaching to more individuals than anyone else in history, not counting the additional millions he has addressed through radio, television, and the written word.
+Graham has been credited with preaching to more individuals than anyone else in history, not counting the additional millions he has addressed through radio, television and the written word.

 While Graham's parents were strict Calvinists, it would be an unfamiliar traveling evangelist who would set Graham on a profound spiritual path.
 At the age of 16, Graham attended a series of revival meetings run by evangelist Mordecai Ham.
 Despite the fact that Graham was a well-behaved adolescent, Ham's sermons on sin spoke to young Graham.
 After high school Graham moved to Tennessee to enroll in the conservative Christian school, Bob Jones College.
 However, he felt disconnected from the school's rigid doctrine and soon transferred to the Florida Bible Institute.
 While in Florida, Graham joined a Southern Baptist Convention church, where he was ordained in 1939.